Links Between Breastfeeding and Diabetes/Obesity

 Breastfeeding and Environmental Chemicals

 One possible reason for the conflicting results in the studies on type 1 diabetes and breastfeeding is the method of delivery of milk or formula.
 None of these studies have looked at whether the babies receive breastmilk directly from the breast, from a glass bottle, or from a plastic baby bottle.
 Was pumped breastmilk stored in plastic?
 Was the milk or formula heated in plastic?
 Toxic chemicals such as BPA can leach out of plastic baby bottles, especially when heated (De Coensel et al. 2009).
 Some of the chemicals found in plastics affect animals in ways that imply they could potentially contribute to the development of type 1 diabetes in humans (see the BPA and phthalates pages, for example).
 Researchers conducting studies on breastmilk vs. formula might consider controlling for the method of milk delivery, which bottles were used, how often, and how the milk was stored and heated.
 Mothers could use glass bottles; in my experience they are sturdy and do not break easily.
+One study found that infants bottle-fed with plastic bottles had higher triglycerides, total cholesterol, LDL cholesterol and VLDL cholesterol levels as compared to breastfed infants (Pant et al. 2022), but they didn't have a comparison group of glass bottle-fed infants unfortunately.

 And then there's the milk itself.
 Breastfed children are exposed to higher levels of some environmental chemicals than those who are not breastfed.
 In a study of German 10 year olds, for example, breastfeeding was one of the strongest factors influencing the concentration of persistent organic pollutants (POPs) in their bodies.
 Breastfeeding was associated with about 30% higher median concentrations of various POPs (DDE, HCB, PCBs), and breastfeeding for 6 months doubled the concentrations of DDE and PCBs compared to children who were not breastfed.
 These findings are consistent with other studies as well (Link et al. 2005).
 In Norway, every month of breastfeeding increased children's level of PFASs by 3-6% (Papadopoulou et al 2016).
 However, note that some chemical levels, including some heavy metals and BPA, are lower in breastmilk than in formula (Martínez et al. 2019).